vitiral/simple-quality/vocabulary.md

     **Will** statements are meant to be notes to inform lower layers of design or note implementation details about a component.
 - **Should – Goals, non-mandatory provisions:** Should is used to indicate a goal which must be addressed by the design team but is not formally verified.
 Why include should (goal) statements?
 Because you may have a very important issue that you want to communicate to the developers, but can’t think of a way to do so in the form of a verifiable requirement.
 We have already seen an example in our purpose statement: "the [flash-quizzer] **should** use methodologies that uses effective memorization techniques".
     There is no way to validate that we are using the best methodlogies, but we should aim for that goal.

-> definitions modified from article at [reqexperts.com][2]
+> Reference: these definitions modified from an article at [reqexperts.com][2]
+> (October 9th, 2012.
+Lou Wheatcraft)

 > ### Exercise 1:
 > Review the documentation we've written so far.
 When did we use "shall",